StackStorm/st2docs/docs/source/install/deb.rst

 Configure Authentication
 ------------------------

-The reference deployment uses File Based auth provider for simplicity.
+The reference deployment uses a file-based authentication provider for simplicity.
 Refer to :doc:`/authentication` to configure and use PAM or LDAP authentication backends.

-.. include:: __pam_auth_backend_requirements.rst

-To set up authentication with File Based provider:
+To set up authentication with file-based provider:

 * Create a user with a password: